 k.
-Provide as Attachment K (required attachment, no page limit), a sample weekly teacher schedule for at least one grade that is representative of each level the school intends to operate.
+Provide as Attachment K, a sample weekly teacher schedule for at least one grade that is representative of each level the school intends to operate.
 If scheduling structures are unique to each grade, please provide a sample for each grade.
 Present a typical week of instruction, including: length of the teacher's work day, supervisory time, planning periods, professional development, and any other duties the teacher performs in a given day.